parndt/netguard/readme.md

     git clone https://github.com/parndt/netguard

 Afterward, enter the directory and configure `secret.yml` with the actual values from your card.

+    cp secret.yml.example secret.yml

 Make sure to keep this safe: don't commit it to source control!

 ## Usage